github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

   Based on your operating system, we recommend you run: ...

-The ``codeql database init`` command will produce files in ``<database>/temp/tracingEnvironment`` containing environment variables and their values for CodeQL to trace subsequent build steps.
+The ``codeql database init`` command creates ``<database>/temp/tracingEnvironment`` with files that contain environment variables and values that will enable CodeQL to trace a sequence of build steps.
 These files are named ``start-tracing.{json,sh,bat,ps1}``.
 Use one of these files with your CI system's mechanism for setting environment variables for future steps.
 You can:

 * Read the JSON file, process it, and print out environment variables in the format expected by your CI system.
 For example, Azure DevOps expects ``echo "##vso[task.setvariable variable=NAME]VALUE"``.
-* Or source the ``sh/bat/ps1`` script so that its variables go into your shell environment.
+* Or source the appropriate ``start-tracing`` script to set the CodeQL variables in the shell environment of the CI system.

-Build your code, end build tracing, and then run the command ``codeql database finalize <database>``.
+Build your code and then run the command ``codeql database finalize <database>``.
+Optionally, after building the code, unset the environment variables using an ``end-tracing.{json,sh,bat,ps1}`` script from the directory where the ``start-tracing`` scripts are stored.

-You can optionally clean up the environment variables by following the same process as with the ``--begin-tracing`` scripts, except now with ``end-tracing.{json,sh,bat,ps1}`` scripts in the same directory.

 Once you have created a CodeQL database using indirect build tracing, you can work with it like any other CodeQL database.
-For example, analyze the database, and upload the results if using Code Scanning.
+For example, analyze the database, and upload the results to GitHub if you use code scanning.

 Example of creating a CodeQL database using indirect build tracing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~